mfamador/gitops-demo/README.md

   path: ./manifests/staging/eun/infrastructure
 ```

-Note that with `path: ./manifests/staging` we configure Flux to sync the staging Kustomize overlay and
+Note that with `path: ./manifests/staging/eun/services` we configure Flux to sync the staging Kustomize overlay and
-with `dependsOn` we tell Flux to create the infrastructure items before deploying the apps.
+with `dependsOn` we tell Flux to create the infrastructure items before deploying the services.

 Fork this repository on your personal GitHub account and export your GitHub access token, username and repo name: